Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Conclusions

 \section{Conclusions}

 In this paper we have attempted to recover the remote dipole field using kSZ velocity reconstruction applied to CMB temperature data from Planck and galaxy density from the unWISE survey.
 We adapted the quadratic estimator formalism of Refs.~\cite{Terrana2017,Deutsch2018a,Smith2018,Cayuso2018,Cayuso2023} to large photometric redshift bins characterizing the unWISE blue sample.
 We characterized the expected signal, and the impact of possible systematics on the optical depth bias - a multiplicative bias on the estimator mean compared to the expected underlying signal.
-We applied our reconstruction pipeline to single-frequency Planck temperature maps as well as CMB maps produced from the SMCIA and Commander component separation techniques.
-The reconstructions were used to constrain the amplitude of the velocity bias to $b_v < 1.4$ at $68\%$ confidence, where the fiducial value within $\Lambda$CDM with our modelling assumptions is $b_v=1.0$.
+We applied our reconstruction pipeline to single-frequency Planck temperature maps as well as CMB maps produced using a variety component separation techniques.
+We identified the dominant foregrounds and systematics, and demonstrated that masking, monopole subtraction, and correcting large-scale galaxy survey systematics are effective strategies to minimize their impact.
+We found that the SMICA component separated map and the CIB-deprojected map computed using the {\tt pyilc} code have the smallest foreground residuals.
+These reconstructions were used to constrain the amplitude of the velocity bias to $b_v < 1.04$ at $68\%$ confidence (SMICA), where the fiducial value within $\Lambda$CDM with our modelling assumptions is $b_v=1.0$.
 This constraint is consistent with our forecasted signal-to-noise of $\mathcal{O}(1)$ for kSZ velocity reconstruction using Planck and the unWISE blue sample.